VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Pittsburgh, Pennsylvania

 This very advanced amateur installation is housed in a 3-meter Observa-DOME.
 The scope is a Celestron C14 Schmidt-Cassegrain mounted on a restored Cave German equatorial mount retrofitted with Byers drives in both axis.
 Positioning is completely computer controlled.
-To eliminate lateral image shift induced by his primary focusing mechanism, Chuck has installed a VSI Analog SPF, and is using a Versa-Port Slider 2 with his ST-7 CCD camera.
+To eliminate lateral image shift induced by his primary focusing mechanism, Chuck has installed a VSI Analog SPF, and is using a Versa-Port Slider 2 optical manifold with his ST-7 CCD camera.

 An imaging train close-up belonging to world famous astroimager Gregory Terrance